maoli67660/life_in_uk/README.md

 The SEC Centre

-**How many British casualties were recorded during the first day of the British attack of the Somme in July 1916 during the First World War?**

-60k

 **What was the population of the UK in 1801?**

 8 million

-**What is the main function of the Council of Europe?**

-Protect human rights

 **Which Scottish physician and researcher co-discovered the insulin used to treat diabetes?**

 John McLeod

-**Sir Alfred Hitchcock was an important British film director ** 阿尔弗雷德·希区柯克爵士

-True

-**Who was voted the greatest Briton of all time in 2002?**

-Winston Churchill

 **When is St George’s Day, patron of England?**

 23rd of April

-**Which TWO of the following social laws were liberalised during the ‘Swinging Sixties’? **

-The law of abortion,   the law of divorce

 **Who was the mother of Elizabeth I?**